lijing-21/website-1/docs/chapter 3/Pre-setting.md

 - MethodName: The method name to be mocked.
 - ParameterTypes: The full class names of all parameters, separated by "@".
 Primitive types can be abbreviated, such as int.

+**ExcludeServiceOperationSet**: Here are all the interface paths accessed during the recording process.
+Selecting them to skip these paths during subsequent recording.

 ### Replay setting

 Select **Replay** tab to enter the replay settings page.